 We packed our bags and flew from Beijing directly to Hong Kong airport.
 The flight was affordable, even though it was three times the standard fare due to the holiday, but if you want to save money you can cut down a large portion of your flight costs by flying to Shenzhen, China, in the mainland.
 From there you can take a short underground, and underwater, subway ride that joins the regular Hong Kong metro.

 We arrived around mid-afternoon.
 The resort was busy due to the holiday, so we had to wait a little bit for our room.
 While we waited, we left our bags with the front desk and explored the resort.
 First, we sat in the lobby and took in some amazing music.
+As if I wasn’t enthralled by the tunes coming out of the piano, the Piano Cover also stole my attention.
 A live pianist played classical music and famous Disney soundtracks.
 He was an incredible musician.

 A little more back was the shore of the South China Sea with a view that overlooked downtown Hong Kong, complete with a pier that housed ferries to transport guests directly downtown to explore the city.
 It was extremely serene.
 Our next stop was the pool, as the heat and travel had taken its usual toll.
 The pool was large enough to not be crowded and remained relaxing every step of the way.
 It even came complete with a waterslide that my wife and I had the proud distinction of being the only non-toddlers to enjoy.

-The next morning we woke at 7:00am and had breakfast with some interesting characters, and headed right back to the park for the days opening.
+The next morning we woke up at 7:00 am and had breakfast with some interesting characters, and we headed right back to the park for the days opening.